LuvitPlayground/luvitplayground.github.io/docusaurus/docs/03-documentation/02-tutorial/03-asynchronous-event-loop.md

 # Enter the Event Loop

-Before we explore ``uv``, we should stop a moment and think about the different ways that we can access resources (like files or sockets).
+Before we explore ``uv``, we should pause a moment and consider the different ways that we can access resources (like files or sockets).

 ## Blocking and Non-Blocking I/O